Coronavirus Medical Coding

 Depending on the circumstances, COVID-19 can be coded with B97.29 Other coronaviruses as the cause of diseases classified elsewhere.
 Only report B97.29 for confirmed cases of COVID-19.

-The CDC explains that B34.2 Coronavirus infection, unspecified is inappropriate because the coronavirus is a respiratory illness and, therefore, the site is not unspecified.
+The CDC explains that B34.2 Coronavirus infection, unspecified, is inappropriate because the coronavirus is a respiratory illness and, therefore, the site is not unknown.

-Emergency ICD-10 code U07.1 is assigned to the disease diagnosis of 2019-nCoV acute respiratory disease.
+The ICD-11 code for the illness is RA01.0.
 Note that the disease name 2019-nCoV may change to be independent of date and virus family.
-The ICD-11 code for the illness is RA01.0.
-At the time of this post, the Centers for Medicare & Medicaid Services had not released any instructions for the use of these new codes.
+At the time of this post, the Centers for Medicare & Medicaid Services had not released any instructions for using these new codes.

 Does COVID-19 Have a Test Code?

 According to a Centers for Medicare & Medicaid Services (CMS) press release, “Healthcare providers who need to test patients for Coronavirus using the Centers for Disease Control and Prevention (CDC) 2019 Novel Coronavirus Real-Time RT-PCR Diagnostic Test Panel may bill for that test using the newly created HCPCS code (U0001).”
-This code is used specifically for CDC testing labs to test patients for SARS-CoV-2.
+This code is tailored explicitly to conduct SARS-CoV-2 tests on patients within CDC laboratories.

-CMS has developed a second HCPCS Level II code (U0002) for labs to bill for non-CDC lab tests for SARS-CoV-2/2019-nCoV (COVD-19).
-This code may be used for tests developed by certain laboratories under a new policy the Food and Drug Administration issued Feb.
-29.
+CMS has developed a second HCPCS Level II code (U0002) for labs to bill for non-CDC lab tests for SARS-CoV-2/2019-nCoV (COVID-19).
+As per the latest policy issued by the Food and Drug Administration in February, it is now permissible for specific laboratories to utilize the code for the tests they have developed.

 UPDATE 3/13/2020 The CPT Editorial Panel has approved a new CPT® code for COVID-19 testing.